SethRobertson/GitBestPractices/0main.md

-# Commit Often, Fix it Later, Publish Once

-Git Best Practices
+# Commit Often, Fix it Later, Publish Once: Git Best Practices

-This is a fairly common question, and there isn't a One True Answer, but still, this represents a consensus from #git.
+Best Practices vary from environment to environment, and there is no One True Answer, but still, this represents a consensus from #git and in some cases helps you frame the discussion for the generation of your very own best practices.

 ## Index